Niri22/Maintenance-Pred/README.md

 ### To determine predictions:
 1. Clone repository
 2. Import tar ball solution and data in csv files into TigerGraph using Import Existing Solution
-3. Run installed queries in tg cloud or using Terminal(I used Terminal because it was easy to extract the output).
+3. Run installed queries in tg cloud.
 4. Queries to run:
-  - First, only load the training data and run tg_label_prop on vertices ('Statuses' and 'FerryTrip'), edges('Ferry_status')
+  - First, only load the training data and run tg_label_prop(['Statuses' and 'FerryTrip'], ['Ferry_status'],max_iter = 100, output_limit = 0, TRUE,_, 'StatusClusters').
+    - The @@comm_sizes_map should have 32 coloumns representig 32 labels and their sizes.
+    - The FerryTrip vertices should have an attribute value for 'Status_cluster'
+  - Load test data and run tg_knn_cosine_all

 # Known Issues and Future Improvements
 Some limitations: